ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

         @Test
         public void test1()
         {
-            String target = "new CustomTurtle(150,300,world, Color.green, Color.blue, 150, 200)";
+            String target = "new CustomTurtle(150,300,world1, Color.green, Color.blue, 150, 200)";
-            boolean passed = checkCodeContains("constructor for a large 150x200 CustomTurtle with a green body and a blue shell at position (150,300)",target);
+            boolean passed = checkCodeContains("constructor for a large 150x200 CustomTurtle with a green body and a blue shell at position (150,300) in world1",target);
             assertTrue(passed);
         }
         @Test
         public void test2()
         {
-            String target = "new CustomTurtle(350,200,world, Color.red, Color.yellow, 25, 50)";
+            String target = "new CustomTurtle(350,200,world1, Color.red, Color.yellow, 25, 50)";
-            boolean passed = checkCodeContains("constructor for a small 25x50 CustomTurtle with a red body and a yellow shell at position (350,200)",target);
+            boolean passed = checkCodeContains("constructor for a small 25x50 CustomTurtle with a red body and a yellow shell at position (350,200) in world1",target);
             assertTrue(passed);
         }
     }